 Our Two Entrances:

 North Tract offers 25 miles of trail for walking, biking, and horseback riding.
 With less visitation than South Tract, North Tract offers a quiet atmosphere for those seeking solitude.
-The grounds are open from 8:00 am to 4:00 pm.
-The refuge closes for federal holidays and occasionally for scheduled hunts.
+The grounds and Visitor Information Station are open from 8:00 am to 4:00 pm. and are closed for federal holidays and occasionally for scheduled hunts.